 The UE shall:

+1> if the SpCell is not part of the current UE configuration (i.e. SpCell addition):2> configure the lower layers to consider the SpCell to be in activated state;

 1> if the SpCellConfig contains the rlf-TimersAndConstants:

 2> configure the RLF timers and constants for this cell group as specified in 5.3.5.5.6.